 Any requests for copies of documents or other access to information contained in OCR's case files should be referred to the Regional Office staff responsible for handling FOIA and Privacy Act requests.

 Although each request will be reviewed on a case-by-case basis, generally, OCR is not required to release documents during the case resolution and investigation process or enforcement proceedings if the release could reasonably be expected to interfere with OCR's law enforcement activities.
 See 5 U.S.C. § 552(b)(7)(A).
 Also, a federal agency is not required to release records if they are pre-decisional documents that would be subject to certain privileges in litigation.
 See 5 U.S.C. § 552(b)(5).
 Finally, a federal agency is not required to release documents if their release would or could result in an unwarranted invasion of privacy of an individual.
-See 5 U.S.C. §§ 552(b)(6) and (7)(C).
-OCR will not reveal the name or other identifying information about an individual (including individuals who file complaints or speak to OCR) unless (1) such information would assist in the completion of an investigation or in enforcement activities against an institution that violates the laws; (2) such information is required to be disclosed under the FOIA or the Privacy Act or otherwise by law; or (3) such information is permitted to be disclosed under both FOIA and the Privacy Act and OCR determines disclosure would further an interest of the Department and the United States.
+See 5 U.S.C. § 552(b)(6) and (7)(C).
+Disclosure will only be made as consistent with the Privacy Act and FERPA.
+OCR will only reveal the name or identifying information about an individual if such disclosure is consistent with the Privacy Act and FERPA.